-While the amount of danger from winter weather varies across the country, nearly all Americans, regardless of where they live, are likely to face some type of severe winter weather at some point in their lives.
-Winter storms can range from a moderate snow over a few hours to a blizzard with blinding, wind-driven snow that lasts for several days.
-Many winter storms are accompanied by dangerously low temperatures and sometimes by strong winds, ice, sleet and freezing rain.
+Regardless of where they live, nearly all Americans are likely to face severe winter weather at some point in their lives.
+Winter storms can range from moderate snow over a few hours to a blizzard with blinding, wind-driven snow that lasts for several days.
+Many winter storms accompany dangerously low temperatures and strong winds, ice, sleet, and freezing rain.

-A primary concern is that winter storms can knock out heat, power and communications services to your home or office, sometimes for days at a time.
-Heavy snowfall and extreme cold can immobilize an entire region.
+A primary concern is that winter storms can knock out heat, power, and communications services to your home or office, sometimes for days.
+In addition, heavy snowfall and extreme cold can immobilize an entire region.

 The National Weather Service refers to winter storms as “deceptive killers” because most deaths are indirectly related to the storm.
-People die in traffic accidents on icy roads and of hypothermia from prolonged exposure to cold.
-Because of this, it is important to be prepared for winter weather before it strikes.
+For example, people die in traffic accidents on icy roads and of hypothermia from prolonged exposure to cold.
+Because of this, it is essential to be prepared for winter weather before it strikes.